paulcwhgithub/UCSD-CyberXSecurity/Project1/README.md

 Load balancing ensures that the application will be highly **available**, in addition to restricting **access** to the network.
 - **Load Balancing plays an important security role as computing moves evermore to the cloud.
 The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
 It does this by shifting attack traffic from the corporate server to a public cloud provider.**
-- **The advanatage of jump box are it controls access to the other machines by allowing connections from specific ip addresses and forwarding those machines.
+- **The advanatage of jump box are it controls access to the other machines by focusing on the interactions between the routers instead of all of the machines, we only have to worry about a few connections between a few machines, rather than connections between all machines.
 Therefore, it reduces the attack surface and segregates the other machines from exposing to the public network.**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **file system** and system **metrics**.
 - **Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.**